chaumifan/DSL_Final/README.md

 # Music Transcription using Machine Learning

-This projected was created by Kevin Chau, Kevin Tai, Rohan Kondetimmanahalli, and Dhruv Verma.
+This project was created by Kevin Chau, Kevin Tai, Rohan Kondetimmanahalli, and Dhruv Verma.
 A blog post detailing more about the project can be found here: https://medium.com/@dhruvverma/music-transcription-using-a-convolutional-neural-network-b115968829f4

 ## Background